fusionlanguage/fut/doc/reference.md

 ### Integers

 Most of the time, you will use the 32-bit integer type `int`.
 For larger numbers, use the 64-bit `long`.
-JavaScript, however, only supports 64-bit floating-point values and not 64-bit integers, so operations on `long` are subject to precision loss when using JavaScript.

 `int` and `long` are often sufficient for scalar variables.
 For arrays, you want to conserve storage space and use smaller types where possible.